Studies and folders

 Sort and search

-The order in which your studies are displayed can be controlled using the ‘Sort by’ dropdown list with options to sort by - Alphabetical order, Last edited date and Launched date.
+The order in which your studies are displayed can be controlled using the ‘Sort by’ dropdown list with options to sort by - Alphabetical order, Last modified date and Created date.
+You can reverse the sort order by pressing the arrow icon next to the dropdown.

 The search functionality works in conjunction with any filters you’ve applied, making it easy to restrict your search to the type of study you’re looking for.
 That said, if you wish to search across all of your studies, be sure to remove any filters you have applied.